chuanqisun/jasmine-mock-factory/README.md

 # MockFactory

-A jasmine test until that creates a mock object based on a blueprint that is either a typescript class or an instance of a class.
+A jasmine test util that uses a TyoeScript class or an instance of a class to create a mock instance of that class.

-## Running unit tests
+## Prerequisite

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+This util requires [ES6 Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) and only contains un-compiled `*.ts` files which must be compiled with a [TypeScript](https://www.typescriptlang.org/) compiler.

 ## Usage
 ### Install